flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 ### Updatability

 As we've seen before, everything except the Pre-IPL is stored in writable storage, and thus is 'updatable'.
 Sony distributed firmware updates in the form of downloadable files.
-Users could either manually download them or use the 'system update' assistant from the XrossMediaBar to automatically download (using WiFi) and install them.
+Users could either manually download them or use the 'system update' assistant from the XrossMediaBar to automatically download (using Wi-Fi) and install them.

 ![System Update 'Wizard'.](xmb/update.jpg)